-For layer 4 DR mode, the ARP Problem (more information is available here) has to be solved, for layer 4 NAT mode, the default gateway on the Real Servers must be the load balancer.
+For layer 4 DR mode, the "ARP Problem" must be solved - for more information, please refer to DR Mode Considerations .
+For layer 4 NAT mode, the default gateway on each Real Server must be the load balancer.
 For layer 4 SNAT mode and layer 7 SNAT mode the Real Servers do not need to be changed in any way.